'A bullet train': Virus peak may come soon, swamp hospitals

 Such a surge would overwhelm hospitals, which now have just 3,000 intensive care unit beds statewide.

 “We are not slowing it.
-And it is accelerating on its own,” he said during a briefing in New York City.
-“One of the forecasters said we were looking at a freight train coming across the country.
+And it is accelerating on its own,” he said during a briefing at the Jacob K. Javits Convention Center.
+“One of the forecasters said to me we were looking at a freight train coming across the country.
 We’re now looking at a bullet train.”

+New York officials have been racing to essentially double their hospital capacity to up to 110,000 beds.
+Cuomo now said there could be a peak need of 140,000 beds.

-There were more than 23,000 positive cases in New York state and 183 deaths, according to figures from Johns Hopkins University.
+There were more than 25,000 positive cases in New York state and at least 210 deaths, according to state figures.
+Most of the cases and deaths have been in New York City, an emerging worldwide hotspot in the outbreak.

+New York officials are planning to add at least 1,000 temporary hospital beds at the Javits Center for non-COVID-19 patients and thousands of beds elsewhere.
+But Cuomo said “they're nowhere near” the number that will be needed.
+The state also faces shortages of ventilators and protective equipment for medical workers.

+New York has 7,000 ventilators.
+Cuomo called for a national push to send ventilators to New York now, saying the city needs 20,000 of them in a matter of weeks.
+He said the equipment could then be redeployed to different areas once the peak passes in New York.